jim0607/Leetcode/README.md

 - [0882.
 Reachable Nodes In Subdivided Graph](Solutions/0882.Reachable-Nodes-In-Subdivided-Graph.py) (H) <br>
 hq store (how many moves left, node); # seen[i] means that we can arrive at node i and have seen[i] moves left; if movesLeft > insertNumber: heappush
 - [1102.
 Path With Maximum Minimum Value](Solutions/1102.Path-With-Maximum-Minimum-Value.py) (M) <br>
 Solution 1: Dijkstra's : 每次都把目前为止最小值最大的那个path的那个cueeNode pop出来，从那个currNode开始往后走. maintain a heapq to store (the minimum value in the path so far till the currPos, currPos); each time, we push (min(nextVal, currMinVal), nextPos); O(MNlogMN), O(MN).
-Solution 2: Union-Find, step 1: sort the array by the values descendingly; step 2: union one-by-one, until (0, 0) and (m-1, n-1) is connected
+Solution 2: Union-Find, step 1: sort the array by the values descendingly; step 2: union one-by-one, until (0, 0) and (m-1, n-1) is connected; solution 3: dfs + binary search

 ## [A*](https://docs.google.com/document/d/17TreXs76VcuSkbqIz7UTaambKF81O9gdK8ruT5nFG1M/edit#)